 Maungmagan beach is underdeveloped to cater to tourists.
-It is best to base yourself at Dawei, which has great accommodation options in all budget ranges.
+It is best to base yourself at Dawei, which has excellent accommodation options in all budget ranges.
 Here are some that I’d suggest.

-Nebule is a golden sand beach, which has plenty of viewpoints atop the cliffs on the shore, with one hilltop pagoda being a fantastic place for a short hike around the sunset.
+Nebule is a golden sand beach with plenty of viewpoints atop the cliffs on the shore, and one hilltop pagoda is a fantastic place for a short hike around the sunset.
 You can enjoy swimming and snorkelling as well.

-Getting to Nebule Beach – You need to reach the nearest town Dawei by a flight or bus, and then take a boat ride to the beach.
+Getting to Nebule Beach – You must reach the nearest town Dawei by a flight or bus and then take a boat ride to the beach.

-You can cycle or walk to Launglon village, which will be your point of entry as well, to savour some local dishes.
+You can cycle or walk to Launglon village, which will also be your point of entry, to savour some local dishes.
 The facilities are basic, with limited shops, so plan your trip accordingly.

 How to reach Teyzit: Fly into Dawei from Yangon or Mandalay.
 Or arrive by bus.
 Then hire a tuk-tuk ride or rent a motorbike to Teyzit beach, passing through Launglon.